-The RIBA has agreed a memorandum of understanding with Arts Council England, setting out how we will work together on architecture applications for entry under Tier 1.
+The RIBA has agreed a memorandum of understanding with Arts Council England, setting out how we will work together on architecture applications for entry under Global Talent.
 Arts Council England will receive all applications from individuals working in architecture in the first instance but will refer applications of this nature to the RIBA for a specialist assessment.
 The RIBA will then assess these applications in line with the published criteria (detailed below).

 Applying for a Global Talent visa is a two-stage process.
 Following assessment by the RIBA, Arts Council England will advise UK Visas & Immigration (UKVI) on whether an applicant can be endorsed as possessing exceptional talent or promise.
 UKVI will then decide whether or not to grant entry to an applicant following a Stage Two application.
 Endorsement from the RIBA is necessary but not decisive as to whether a visa is granted.